 Recent congresses have been held in:

-In 2019, the 28th CIETA congress will be held at the Deutsches Textilmuseum, Krefeld (Germany).
-Currently, a Call for Papers invites the CIETA members to submit proposals on the general theme: Dyestuffs and Colours in Textiles – Materiality and Significance
+The 28th CIETA congress will be held from 7 to 10 October at the Deutsches Textilmuseum, Krefeld (Germany).
+A Call for Papers invited the CIETA members to submit proposals on the general theme: Dyestuffs and Colours in Textiles – Materiality and Significance.

 The invention of aniline dyestuffs in the middle of the 19th century caused a revolutionary change in textile production and fashion, making textiles of a wide range of colours available to new groups of consumers.
 Until then, dyestuffs had been costly commodities, some of them traded across long distances, even from one continent to another.
 In the hands of an experienced dyer, the precious substances could create beautiful effects, enhancing the inherent qualities of wool, silk, linen or cotton and contributing to their absorbing or reflecting light.
 Workshops or production centres could specialize in individual colours; preferences for certain colours or colour schemes characterized periods and places.
 In subtle shades or bold statements, coloured textiles were appreciated both as materials for dress and accessories, and for the furnishing of sacred and secular spaces.
 They could also constitute a language, indicating different levels in a hierarchy, allegiances to rulers, religious orders, political parties or sports teams, or the events in a liturgical calendar.
 An important element of heraldry, colours and colour combinations represent families, towns or countries and also guilds, brotherhoods and other social groups.
 To the present day, coloured textiles serve as media of communication, transmitting codes and statements to an audience.
 In recent times, the long-term effects of the degradation of dyestuffs and mordants in textiles have proved challenging, both in the conservation of textile objects and in their appreciation by specialists and the general public.